 Make a reading space

 Teepees or dens in your outdoor classroom are a great addition and make lovely reading areas.
 Children can help you make these and decorate them so they become an exciting place they will enjoy spending time in.
-We have written all about den kits and how to make your own den here with a simple step by step guide.
-Encourage children to take books outside and read outdoors.

 Use signs